 Dylewski maintains close working relationships with top medical oncologists and radiation oncologists in South Florida.
-This ensures his patients with pleural mesothelioma can benefit from a multimodal treatment plan that gives them the best chance of living longer.
+This ensures his patients receive the best form of mesothelioma treatment, called multimodal therapy, which combines surgery, chemotherapy and radiation therapy.

 ‘Dylewski Method’ in Robotic Surgery